 Growing & Flourishing

 Under conservation schemes, the low ground farmland has been planted with species rich, wild flower meadows with wide field margins and hedgerows.
-Over 5km of hedgerows have been planted and over 110 acres of new native woodland has been established across the estate.
+Over 15km of hedgerows have been planted and over 300 hectares of new native woodland has been established across the estate - that's over 1 million trees!